-The AAO promotes archives as vital to the fair, transparent, and equitable operations of the Canadian and Ontario governments and society as a whole through our many services.
-Please explore the AAO's website to connect and learn about the work of archivists in preserving Ontario and its citizens' history and culture.
+The AAO represents archival institutions, those working in archives, as well as volunteers, patrons, and supporters of archives.
+It promotes archives as vital to the fair, transparent, and equitable operations of the Canadian and Ontario governments and society as a whole.

 The Archives Association of Ontario is a network of archives and archivists providing programs, education, advocacy and shared knowledge.